Vagrantin/xcp-ce/README.md

 # XCP-CE

-dump to put brainstorm on the xcp architecture
-Gather useful information.
+This tool is to put together XCP-NG where the XO lite deploy XOA button will deploy XOA-ce from Rinovay's image